OpenBB-finance/OpenBB/CONTRIBUTING.md

 Before implementing a new command we highly recommend that you go through [Understand Code Structure](#understand-code-structure) and [Follow Coding Guidelines](#follow-coding-guidelines).
 This will allow you to get your PR merged faster and keep consistency of our code base.

-In the next sections we describe the process to add a new command. `shorted` command from category `dark_pool_shorts` and context `stocks` will be used as example.
-Since this command uses data from Yahoo Finance, a `yahoofinance_view.py` and a `yahoofinance_model.py` files will be implemented.
+In the next sections we describe the process to add a new command.
+We will be adding a function to get price targets from the Financial Modeling Prep api.
+Note that there already exists a function to get price targets from the Business Insider website, `stocks/fa/pt`, so we will be adding a new function to get price targets from the Financial Modeling Prep api, and go through adding sources.

 ### Select Feature